Planning to work and travel like a digital nomad?

 Wouldn’t it be great if you could work remotely and stay for free?
 The idea of house sitting is that you can stay somewhere in exchange for taking care of the garden, plants, or pets while the owners are away.

 It’s weird that house sitting is so little talked about among digital nomads.
 It always comes up in ‘how to travel the world for free’ type of guides but never in any nomad resources, even though it’s a perfect way to keep your expenses super low while you’re earning money online.
-I think it’s a massively overlooked opportunity.
+I think it’s a hugely overlooked opportunity.

 I have some friends who spend several months in the year doing housesitting or home exchanges while working online.
-They love pets and they love staying in free accommodation!
+They love pets and they love staying in free accommodation.

 You can also use TrustedHousesitters to find people to look after your place while you’re working remotely from somewhere else for a while.